Aruba: A cultural melting pot

 The tropical climate, white sand beaches and cultural diversity make Aruba one of the most popular tourist destinations in the region.

-The Caribbean islands are stunning but they can be tricky destinations for gay travellers.
+The Caribbean islands are stunning but they can be tricky destinations for gay travelers.
 Whatever gay scenes you may find in the Caribbean will be hidden or non-existent.
 As a Dutch outpost, Aruba is more socially liberal and something of an exception.
-It’s the ideal Caribbean getaway for gay travellers.
+It’s the ideal Caribbean getaway for gay travelers.

 In the pastel-coloured coastal city of Oranjestad lies District 7, the heart of Aruba’s gay scene.
 Home to multiple gay bars, District 7 is the perfect place to party in between trips to the beach.